LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       See :term:`multifile predicate`.

    multifile predicate
-      A predicate whose clauses can be defined in multiple entities.
-The object or category holding the directive without an entity prefix qualifying the predicate holds the multifile predicate *primary declaration*, which consists of both a scope directive and a ``multifile/1`` directive for the predicate.
+      A predicate whose clauses can be defined in multiple :term:`entities <entity>`.
+The object or category holding the directive without an entity prefix qualifying the predicate holds the multifile predicate *primary declaration*, which consists of both a :term:`scope directive <predicate scope directive>` and a ``multifile/1`` directive for the predicate.

    synchronized predicate